crond-jaist/cylms/README.md

 1. **Convert training content to SCORM package and add it to LMS**

-   The command below converts the sample training content file `training_example` using the configuration file `config_example`, and adds the generated SCORM package to LMS as `Training Session
+   The command below converts the sample training content file `training_example.yml` using the configuration file `config_file`, and adds the generated SCORM package to LMS as "Activity #1:
-   #1`:
+   Example questions":

-   `$ ./cylms.py --convert-content training_example.yml --config-file config_example
+   `$ ./cylms.py --convert-content training_example.yml --config-file config_file --add-to-lms 1`
---add-to-lms 1`

-   NOTE: The above command will display an activity id which is required for the operation below.
+   NOTE: The command above will display an activity id which is required for the operation below.

 2. **Remove a training session from LMS**

-   The command below uses the configuration file `config_example` to remove `Training Session #1`.
-We denote the activity id returned by the `add-to-lms` operation above by `ID`, which should be replaced with the actual value displayed after executing the previous
+   The next command uses the configuration file `config_file` to remove the created activity.
+We denote the activity id returned by the `add-to-lms` operation above by `ID`, but it should be replaced with the actual value displayed after executing the previous
    command:

-   `$ ./cylms.py --config-file config_example --remove-from-lms 1,ID`
+   `$ ./cylms.py --config-file config_file --remove-from-lms 1,ID`

+For further details, including on how to set up cyber range access via VNC so that trainees can access the training enviornment associated to a certain learning content more conveniently, please refer to the User Guide.

 ## Program overview